Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

    the "associated" action -- this capability is intended primarily for list views, where it may be desirable to restrict the entities rendered to a subset where certain other actions can be performed.
+ - a callable: this is called as ``fun(self, view, obj)``, where ``self`` and ``view`` both refer to the Django view being rendered, and ``obj`` is the object for which permissions are being determined.
+The return value of the callable should be a sequence of "associated" actions to add to the list of actions whose permissions are being checked for the object.
+(The slightly strange calling sequence of the callable is because Python treats it as a method within the view class.)

 As an example of the last, more complex case, suppose that we want to display a list of all the projects that a user is allowed to delete.